code-biki/open-api/README.us-en.md

 BiKi.com server is based in Tokyo and to minimize delays on API access, we recommend using compatible servers that can communicate smoothly with our servers in Tokyo.

-### Contact Us

-In case if any need for assistance, please add WeChat ID: biki_helper with a remark in this format: API + BiKi account UID + Programming Language, so that our Customer Service Officer can invite you to join our API Support Group.

 <br>

 ## REST API